nahianh/EOP-Summer-Internship/README.md

-At the Educational Opportunity Project, I worked on two main projects: 1) gathering, cleaning, and analyzing absenteeism data and 2) cleaning and validating kindergarten readiness assessment data for Maryland.
-In the folders, you will find some of the STATA code and Python code I wrote for these projects.
+At the Educational Opportunity Project, I worked on two main projects: 1) gathering, cleaning, and analyzing absenteeism data and 2) PDF scraping, cleaning, and validating kindergarten readiness assessment (KRA) data for the state of Maryland.
+In the folders, you will find some of the STATA and Python code I wrote for these projects, as well as the results of the absenteeism and learning loss preliminary analysis.